Last Chance for Animals

 “Justice is an amazing dog!
 Six years ago this month (March 2011), he came to live with us.
 I wondered if we were ever going to get him out from under the bed!
 Now, a very sweet, gentle, friendly dog will greet you at the gate, run on the agility field, and happily walk by your side wherever you want to go.
 Justice had a rough time readjusting back to normal dog life.
 He was so terrified; he could hardly walk at times.
 For him to now be competing is nothing short of a miracle.
 Justice had his first agility competition in February 2011 and he won 4th place!
 We were so very proud of his first adventure of competitive agility, never expecting a ribbon!”

-rescue dog georgiaGeorgiaGeorgia's Story
+rescue dog georgiaGeorgiaGEORGIA

-As told by Georgia’s guardian
+Told by Georgia’s guardian

-“I have wanted to contact someone from your organization in reference to your "Dealing Dogs" documentary.
+“I have wanted to contact someone from your organization in reference to your 'Dealing Dogs' documentary.
 I adopted a dog a while back that came from that awful place.
 About 6 months after we adopted her, the shelter in which we worked with called us and told us about the film airing on HBO, I did not want to see what she went through but thought it may help in our recovery steps to help get her well.

-Here is a brief update about our wonderful dog we have adopted and a great success story:
+Here is a brief update about our wonderful dog we have adopted and a great success story.

 I am the lucky owner of 3 amazing dogs who have each brought such an indescribable joy into my life.
 Although I should not pick favorites, one holds a special place in my heart like nothing else ever has in my life.
 She is a 9-year-old beagle we named Georgia.
 My precious Ms. Georgia came from Baird’s horrible facility.
 After being seized from there she ended up at a wonderful shelter in Washington D.C.
 Georgia's spirit had been broken and she trusted nobody, was extremely timid, and just trembled at all times with her tail stuck between her legs as a permanent fixture.